ashleykleynhans/vagrant-jenkins-spinnaker/README.md

 > Supports Spinnaker v1.28.1 and higher, and Halyard v1.51.0 and higher.

-Provision Jenkins and Spinnaker for CI/CD using Vagrant, Virtualbox and Ansible.
+Provision Jenkins and Spinnaker for CI/CD using Vagrant and Ansible.

+> Supports amd64 on Virtualbox and arm64 on Parallels (for Apple Silicon).

 ## Requirements